General Solution to a Differential Equation

 Setup

-For the checker, we use my $stu = Formula($student->{tree}{rop}); to get the right side of the student answer (to get the left side, we could have used lop for the left operand).
-Use Formula($stu->D('c1')) == Formula(0) to check that the student actually has c1 in their answer.
+In the checker my $stu = Formula($student->{tree}{rop}); is used to get the right side of the assignment in the student answer (to get the left side of the assignment use lop).
+Use Formula($stu->D('c1')) == Formula(0) to verify that the student answer uses the variable c1.

-We substitute numerical values that the student is unlikely to choose for c1, c2, c3 and then apply the Wronskian test for independence.
-Normally, we would check to see if the Wronskian was zero, but zero level tolerance in WeBWorK is much more stringent than non-zero level tolerance.
-So, we rearrange the terms of the Wronskian == 0 equation so that there are nonzero terms on both sides of the equation, and as a result we get a more reliable answer checker.
+Substitute numerical values for the variables c1, c2, and c3 and apply the Wronskian test for independence.
+Note that zero level tolerance in WeBWorK is much more stringent that non-zero level tolerance.
+So the terms of the Wronskian equation are rearranged so that there are nonzero terms on both sides of the equation to give a more reliable check.

-Finally, we take several derivatives of the student answer and use them to check that the student answer actually satisfies the differential equation.
-Again, instead of checking (left side of ODE) == 0, we rearrange the terms of the differential equation to be of the form (some nonzero function) == (some other nonzero function) in order to get a more reliable answer checker.
+Finally, several derivatives of the student answer are computed and used to check that the student answer satisfies the differential equation.
+Again, to check that differential equation, the terms are rearanged to have nonzero terms on both sides, in order to give a more reliable check.

 BEGIN_PGML